Lucas-fm1/pi-five/README.md

   sin(1/5555) = 3.141906844269051e-06

 Indeed, it is not pi, it's "pi like" because of the scientific notation.
-However, the significant number in this result is pretty close, since pi is 3.14159265359 (approximately).
-And it is using just four digits.
+However, the significant numbers in this example already gives a reasonably good result, since pi is 3.14159265359 (approximately), and it used just four digits.

 The reason for this curious fact is explainded in this amazing Numberphile video: https://www.youtube.com/watch?v=IMY2_yzDm9I&t=827s